Skip to content

 DONETerminal state; clean up and signal completion

-DvalinCode's implementation differs from nanobot in several ways: it is written in TypeScript rather than Python; it targets any OpenAI-compatible API rather than a fixed provider; it adds an explicit undo stack (UndoEntry[]) not present in nanobot; and context compaction is handled as a separate trigger path rather than an enum state.
+DvalinCode's implementation differs from nanobot in several ways: it is written in TypeScript rather than Python; it uses a smaller local switch-driven loop rather than nanobot's event-driven transition table; it targets any OpenAI-compatible API; it adds an explicit undo stack (UndoEntry[]); and it layers in DvalinCode-specific audit, policy, and approvability controls.

 ReAct: Synergizing Reasoning and Acting in Language Models